vippsas/vipps-plugins/plugin-development.md

 ### Documentation

-Your plugin documentation must include:
+Your plugin module must include all the following information:

 | Required content  | Comment      |
 |-------------------|--------------|